junhaols/Luo2023-AC-Individual-Variability/README.md

 # Background
-We obtained a group-level auditory cortex (AC) mask, derived from the combination region of the manually delineated individualized planum temporale (PT) and Heschl’s gyrus (HG).
+We obtained a group-level auditory cortex (AC) mask, deriving from the combination region of the manually delineated individualized planum temporale (PT) and Heschl’s gyrus (HG).
-We calculated the individual variability in the resting-state functional connectivity (rsFC) of the group AC and applied the spectral clustering algorithm based on this variability.
-Four subregions were obtained for both left and right AC.
+We calculated the individual variability in the resting-state functional connectivity (rsFC) of the group AC and applied the spectral clustering algorithm based on this variability, resulting in four subregions for both left and right ACs.
 We also demonstrated the functional specialization of each subregion.

 # Clustering results with different gammas
 ![image](https://github.com/junhaols/Luo2023-AC-Individual-Variability/blob/main/Figures/Fig-gammas.png)